Dynamical-Intelligence-Group/Dynamical-Intelligence-Group.github.io/_projects/learning of dynamics.md

 ---
 layout: page
-title: project 2
-description: a project with a background image and giscus comments
+title: learning of dynamics
+description: how can artificial and biological neural networks learn the dynamics of non-autonomous systems?
-img: assets/img/3.jpg
+img: assets/img/koopman_learning_with_episodic_memory.png
 importance: 2
-category: work
-giscus_comments: true
 ---

 Every project has a beautiful feature showcase page.